Garlic Butter Edamame

 Frequently Asked Questions

+Only the beans are edible as the pods are tough and hairy.
 To eat the beans, peel open the pods and push out the beans.
 Discard the pods.

-Can I Freeze Edamame?
+Can I freeze edamame?

+Yes, you can freeze them in the refrigerator.
 In fact, in the United States, all edamame are sold frozen.

 The beans are cooked in 5 minutes in hot boiling water.
+Drain in the colander and let cool before serving.

 Each cup of shelled edamame beans is 240 calories, according to WebMD.